ipdsb/ipdsb/README.md

 Distribution tool to peer information and Seed/DNS freely between networks of networks of seed, spore and information exchanges

-* Gathering and preserve knowledge of seeds and biofactors
-* Improve knowledge of the ecology of species through specific projects.
+* Gathering, preserving and Improving knowledge of the ecology of species.

 * Postal or direct local coordinated exchange of seeds
 * In the future, hopefully sometime soon, digital, real time

-* Pushing for Crowdsource sequencing of DNA and building DB of all DNA
+* Pushing for Crowdsourced sequencing of DNA
-* Capture all living beings before they go extinct
+* Building DB of all DNA - Capture all living beings before they go extinct
 * Make high quality seed material available for conservation, research and restoration.
 [0]
+* Maybe help fight hunger and provide farmers with more knowledge and optimized local seed sources
-* Create Universal open mapping of "Tree of life"
+* Create Universal open mapping of "Tree of life" [1]

 ## see also: